Helenerb/emclic/README.md

 - *time_series_eobs_era5.ipynb*: simple extraction and plotting of time series data for Warsaw and Madrid, E-OBS and ERA-5 data
 - *time_series_hadISD.ipynb*: simple data formatting (using `xarray`, not `cdo`) and plotting of HadIDS weather station data for Warsaw and Madrid.

+The `data` package mainly contains formatted and raw data, but also some scripts for downloading of the raw data:
+- *E-OBS/download_eobs.py*: Simple script for accessing the Copernicus data store API
+- *HadCRUT5/download_hadCRUT5.py*: Simple script for downloading HadCRUT5 data from an url and writing the content to a file
+- *HadISD/download_hadISD.py*: Script for downloading data on station data measurements of meteorological data (temperature, dewpoint, windspeed, wind direction, station and sea level pressure), as well as calculated quantities (vapor pressure, saturation vapor pressure, relative humidity, specific humidity, apparent temperature), for weather stations in Warsaw and Madrid
+-